 Medicare Part A

 Part A of Medicare is your hospital insurance.
 This helps you cover common hospital expenses for things such as the cost of a semi-private room for stays, hospice, home health care and even skilled nursing facility stays.
-Medicare Part A also covers blood transfusions requiring more than 3 pints of blood.
+This part of Medicare also covers blood transfusions requiring more than 3 pints of blood.

 Medicare Part B